 Hello All!
-You might find it easier to contact me if you’re more familiar with my personal and professional background, so here’s a little bit about me.
+You might find it easier to contact me if you’re more familiar with my personal and professional background, so here’s a little about me.

 I was born in Central Florida, grew up in New Jersey, and spent most of my adult life in New York City before moving to Miami.
 At a young age, I didn’t always fit in.
 Those who made me feel different were seeing something I had not yet seen in myself: that I am a member of the LGBTQIA+ community.

 In 2011, I started volunteering at the Ali Forney Center (AFC), the nation’s largest LGBTQIA+ homeless youth organization.
 Working with homeless youth taught me the importance of consistency and reliability in building trusting relationships with individuals who have experienced trauma.
 My passion for serving the community grew during this time, which prompted my employment with AFC as a Youth Counselor in emergency housing and the drop-in center.
-This experience sparked my desire to go to college and begin a career in clinical social work.
+This experience sparked my desire to attend college and begin a career in clinical social work.

 Following my youth serving experience, I spent time in HIV/AIDS advocacy as a Housing Case Manager with Harlem United.
 I also worked in community mental health at The Lesbian, Gay, Bisexual, and Transgender Community Center (New York City).
 There, I was fortunate to provide individual counseling, group counseling, and HIV testing services to individuals on the transgender feminine spectrum as part of The Center's Gender Identity Project.

-I went on to work as a clinician for a program funded by the New York City Department of Health in partnership with the City University of New York (CUNY).
+Post-Masters, I went on to work as a clinician for a program funded by the New York City Department of Health in partnership with the City University of New York (CUNY).
 Under this grant, I provided counseling services to marginalized, at-risk community members who lacked access to mental health care.
 My experience with this program informs a collaborative care approach, which I use in clinical practice to coordinate increased access to care.

 My office is a non-judgmental space for you to grow at your own pace.
 You may even have fun!
 We are in this together.
 I look forward to meeting you and bearing witness to your growth.